The Steadfast Love of God

 God’s Steadfast Love Permeates all of Scripture

 We cannot read the Bible with our own voice.
 The world wants to redefine what God means and what He says in its own voice.
 God graciously reveals parts of His character to us as we seek Him.
 As you learn more about the steadfast love of God, consider things you believe about God that might not be in line with Scripture.
-The steadfast love of God is evident from Genesis to the end, richly permeating the Scriptures.
+The steadfast love of God is visible from Genesis to the end, richly permeating the Scriptures.
 It is a resounding theme of His goodness, kindness, love, mercy, and care for us.

 “I’ll give thanks unto the Lord for He is good.
 His steadfast love endures forever!
 Let the redeemed of the Lord say so, whom He has redeemed from trouble and gathered in from the lands from the east and from the west, and from the north, and from the south.” – Psalm 107:1-3